ulbrichdennis/ulbrichdennis.github.io/_pages/other.md

 ## Teaching
 ---
-I have some experience in lecturing undergraduate courses on, e.g.,<br>
+- Some experience in lecturing undergraduate courses:<br>
-basics in linear algebra, stochastics and dynamical systems.
+basics in linear algebra, stochastics etc.